camunda/camunda-docs/docs/guides/getting-started/implement-service-task.md

 ---
 id: implement-service-task
-title: Implement a Service Task
+title: Implement a service task
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Use [This workflow model](./bpmn/gettingstarted_quickstart_advanced.bpmn) for the tutorial.
+Use [this workflow model](./bpmn/gettingstarted_quickstart_advanced.bpmn) for the tutorial.

 <Tabs groupId="modeler" defaultValue="console" values={
 [